 In your opinion what constitutes a great Web site and what are the most common design blunders?

 A great site is generally one that enables the visitor to access essential information as quickly as possible and communicates the brand effectively in a way that is appropriate to the target audience.

-Good site architecture is vital and having usable pages is critical.
+Good site architecture with clear sign-posting is vital and having usable pages is critical.
 Whilst adhering to standards and following conventions is important to a degree I don’t believe it should be at the expense of the identity or soul of the site.
 A lot of sites that boast about their standards compliancy are cold, uniform and indistinguishable from one another.
-With a creative understanding of css, however, this can be avoided.

 Confusing navigation, for example hiding links beneath icons or images, or navigation bars that change their position as you move through the site are a bad idea.
 Having essential information like contact details buried away deep within the site is another fault commonly to be found in the sites of large organisations who really should know better.